google/ffcc/README.md

 The first element of each printed label is a kind of error measure, and the second element is a surface statistic on that error metric.
-Please see CrossValidate.m and ErrorMetrics.m for detailed descriptions. angular_err less than 2 degrees are not perceivible, and vonmisses_nll is is measured in negative-nats for an individual training point.
+Please see CrossValidate.m and ErrorMetrics.m for detailed descriptions.
+An angular_err less than 2 degrees is not perceptible, and vonmisses_nll is is measured in negative-nats for an individual training point.
 If the error is more than 2 degrees, you might consider: